WASHINGTON, DC: Rep. Andy Harris, M.D.

-WASHINGTON, DC: Congressman Harris, M.D.
-(MD-01) made the following statement on aggressive Marijuana protesters outside of the D.C. office on October 2, 2018:
+WASHINGTON, DC: Rep. Andy Harris, M.D.
+(MD-01) made the following statement regarding President Trump’s State of the Union Address this evening:

 In The News